Learn How to Make a Container Garden

 Plastic Tub Gardening

 During my research, I read about Earth Boxes and I liked the idea, but the price tag (almost $50 apiece) was a turn-off.
-Then a friend emailed an article on how to make my own container garden out of Tupperware containers for about $12 apiece.
-Now that I could handle.
-Worst case scenario, I'd lose the garden and store stuff in them in my attic.
+Then a friend emailed an article on how to make my own container garden out of Rubbermaid containers for about $12 apiece.
+That I could handle.
+Worst case scenario, I'd lose the garden and store them in my attic.

 Motivated by the idea of picking my own vegetables from my own garden, I headed off to get my supplies.